 Cabins

-• Everything you need to use the BBQ including insect repellant
+- Everything you need to use the BBQ including insect repellent

 Camping

-There are three campsites on Worldsaway Retreat – Heaven, Stars and Cloud.
-All campsites are suitable for tents, camper trailers and campervans but unfortunately not caravans.
-4WDs are required if towing a van, but not necessary for those camping in tents.
+There are three campsites at Worldsaway Retreat : Heaven, Stars, and Cloud.
+All campsites are suitable for tents, camper trailers, and campervans, but unfortunately not caravans.
+4WDs are required if towing a van but not necessary for those camping in tents.

 Facilities

-As mentioned above, Worldsaway Retreat is no off the grid campground.
+As mentioned above, Worldsaway Retreat is not an off-the-grid campground.
 Here you’ll find some of the best camping facilities you’ve ever seen.
 Check it out!

 Download the map here of where everything is.